bristy125/nmap/README.md

 ## Host and Services
 Host: To know port number, protocol, status, service, version service : In service we use it for host name, port number, protocol, status to know whether it is open or closed.
-How can we check aps from postman and how can we send data to server and delete and update data and view data

 ![Screenshot] (https://ibb.co/jRHYVSn)